Where are the Worst Places for Hurricanes in Florida?

 - The Florida Keys, including Key West

-- Southeast Florida including the following areas: Miami-Fort Lauderdale, and West Palm Beach
+- Southeast Florida including the following areas: Miami, Fort Lauderdale, and the Palm Beaches

 - Southwest Florida, including Fort Myers